arunabha003/RepSwarm/Readme.md

   - Hook agents can be linked to ERC-8004 identity IDs (for “official agent identities”).
   - Admin can configure reputation threshold switching in `AgentExecutor` (off-path, never inside swaps).

-Note: a reputation threshold only matters if someone is actually writing reputation feedback.
-For local demos, you can run the scoring keeper in `keeper/` (`npm run score`) to post +1/-1 feedback from `AgentExecutor.AgentExecuted` events.
+Note: a reputation threshold only matters if someone is actually writing reputation feedback. `AgentExecutor` now supports optional on-chain scoring (`setOnchainScoringConfig`) to post +1/-1 feedback directly, and the off-chain scorer in `keeper/` remains optional.

 ## Tests